 Does it Matter which Parent Makes Decisions about Vaccines?

-If your current custody agreement is joint, you both have an equal say in the decision-making process regarding vaccines and other important medical issues.
+If your current child custody agreement is joint, you both have an equal say in the decision-making process regarding vaccines and other important medical issues.
 If one parent has sole legal custody, the other parent has no choice though it is still worth sharing concerns.

 In joint custody situations where both parents can’t agree on these types of issues, court action may be necessary to reach a resolution.
 Typically, this requires one parent to file a motion to decide on the matter.
 Having a skilled Maryland custody attorney by your side to ensure you present a solid case to the presiding judge is critical in these matters.